techiworld/techiworld.github.io/index.md

 ---
 layout: default
-title: Welcome to Our Blog
+title: Welcome to Our Jekyll theme
 MathJax: true
 ---

 Hai...
-Friends, It is a multipurpose Jekyll theme.
+Friends, First of all I would like to say I am *not a webdesigner*.
+But you don't have to worry about that while Forking this Jekyll theme or template.
+This is one of the best theme available for Jekyll.
+I am using this theme for my personal blog.
+If you are like this theme, you can fork this theme.
+This theme is fully open source.
+But you have to ensure that the contents in the blog({% raw %}_post folder{% endraw %} is not publishing along with creating your blog.
+It is a multipurpose Jekyll theme.
 But this theme is more suitable for blogging.
 This theme has following features:

 * Post by category
 * Posts are archived by tags